The $^{6}$H states studied in the $^2\text{He}(^8\text{He},^4\text{He})$ reaction and evidence of extremely correlated character of the $^{5}$H ground state: Conclusions

-\textit{Acknowledgments.} --- This work was partly supported by the Russian Science Foundation grant No.\ 17-12-01367.
+This work was partly supported by the Russian Science Foundation grant No.\ 22-12-00054.
+I.A.M.\ was supported by the Student Grant Foundation of the Silesian University in Opava, Grant No.\ SGF/2/2020, which was realized within the EU OPSRE project entitled ``Improving the quality of the internal grant scheme of the Silesian University in Opava'', No.\ CZ$.02.2.69/0.0/0.0/19\_073/00116951$.
 The authors are grateful to Prof.\ M.S.\ Golovkov for help in the work and useful remarks.
 We acknowledge the interest and support of this activity from Profs.\ Yu.Ts.\ Oganessian and S.N.\ Dmitriev.